 He offers advice and advocacy in relation to claims and interlocutory relief arising out of breaches of contract in employment contexts (including post-termination restrictive covenants/restraint of trade), the misuse of confidential information/commercially sensitive material and the extent of duties (including fiduciary duties), owed to and by senior employees and executives.
 He also deals with issues arising in connection with TUPE, redundancies (including protective awards) and unfair/wrongful dismissals.
 He has a particular expertise in this area in the context of the insolvency of the employer.

-- Bradley v Breanstar Ltd (in MVL) (2019, Central London Employment Tribunal): Acted for the Liquidator of the respondent company in successfully applying to have the claim brought by a former employee struck out on the basis that it was (a) out of time, (b) far-fetched/without reasonable prospects of success and (c) inappropriate for it to be determined in the ET in any event, as opposed to it being dealt with by way of proof within the Liquidation.
+- Bradley v Breanstar Ltd (in MVL) (2019-20, ET and ICC): Acted for the Liquidator of the respondent company in successfully applying to have the claim brought by a former employee struck out on the basis that it was (a) out of time, (b) far-fetched/without reasonable prospects of success and (c) inappropriate for it to be determined in the ET in any event, as opposed to it being dealt with by way of proof within the Liquidation.
+Alaric subsequently dealt with the employee’s claims in the context of the Liquidation in the Insolvency and Companies Court.

 - Commercial litigation